open-education-api/open-education-api.github.io/technical/data-model.md

 A ComponentOffering is the concrete offering of a Component in time.
 Persons can be associated with a ComponentOffering through a ComponentOfferingAssociation.

 ### Associations
+Associations are used to associate a person to an offering.
+The association data model contains information about the type of association.
+Associations come in three forms:
+* ProgramOfferingAssociation
+* CourseOfferingAssociation
+* ComponentOfferingAssociation

 #### ProgramOfferingAssociation
+Signifies an association to a program offering.
+Can be used to associate a person.

 #### CourseOfferingAssociation
+Signifies an association to a course offering.
+Can be used to associate a person.

 #### ComponentOfferingAssociation
+Signifies an association to a component offering.
+Can be used to associate a person.

 ### Person
+Describes a person, additionally emergency contact information can be provided.

 ### Organization
+Describes an organization.
+An organization must be one of these types:
+* root
+* institute
+* department
+* faculty
+* branch
+* academy
+* school

+!> Note: root describes the educational institution itself

 ### Group
+A group must be one of these types:
+* learning group
+* class
+* team

+Groups are related to organizations, persons and offerings.
+Groups of students that are related to an offering are typically used for rostering.
+The rostering application assigns students based on these groups.
+For example, class 1b will be assigned to the course offering on monday morning.
+Not all groups are related to an offering.
+A group of people can also be a team that is working on a task outside the OOAPI scope.
+These can be teams of students, but also teams of employees.

 ### Building
+Describes a physical location that is currently used by an organization.

 ### Room
+The rooms API provides the part of a building where an activity can take place.
+Including detail information on the resources available, number of seats, etc.

 ### NewsFeed
+The news API provides news feeds and items regarding a specific subject.

 ### NewsItem
+A single news item, can be associated to news feeds